Fibromyalgia Tender Points vs. Widespread Pain: Tracking Both

 Rotating Pain

-The pain that moves from location to location, shoulders one day, lower back the next, upper arms after that, is characteristic of fibromyalgia and deeply confusing without a log.
-When you track pain location daily, you start to see that the rotation is not random.
+The pain that moves location to location, shoulders one day, lower back the next, upper arms after that, is characteristic of fibromyalgia and almost impossible to make sense of without a log.
+When you track pain location daily, the rotation stops looking random.
 Certain locations flare more often after specific activities.
-Upper back and shoulder pain may follow computer-heavy days.
-Hip pain may follow days with more walking or standing.
-This connection between activity and location-specific pain emergence is one of the most actionable insights tracking can provide.
+Upper back and shoulder pain often follows computer-heavy days.
+Hip pain often follows days with more walking or standing.
+If your pain pattern looks more like joint subluxations or skin that bruises easily, talk to your doctor about overlapping conditions like Ehlers-Danlos Syndrome, which co-occurs with fibromyalgia more often than either community originally realized.

 Bilateral Symmetry